mapbender/mapbender-digitizer/README.md

 | searching | boolean | Enables display filtering by search term | true |
 | pageLength | integer | Limits the number of rows per page | 16 |

+## Combination schema
+If a schema defines a `combine` setting (list of strings), it is treated as a combination schema.
+Data from multiple other schemas is then displayed together.
+The entries in the `combine` list must be the names of the sub-schemas to be combined.

+A schema with `combine` only allows a reduced set of other settings.

+It may define `roles` to limit user access to the whole combination.

+It may define `table` to explicitly specify table formatting of data common to all referenced sub-schemas.

+A schema referenced by a `combine` list *may* *not* itself define `combine`.

 ## Configuring forms
 Each schema configuration contains a list of (potentially nested) objects under key `formItems`, defining the contents and structure of the form shown